json-everything/json-everything/json-everything.net/wwwroot/md/examples/schema/custom-vocabs.md

 ***NOTE** If you're building a dynamic system where you don't always want the keyword supported, it can be removed using the `SchemaKeywordRegistry.Unregister<T>()` static method.*

+That's technically all you need to do to support a custom keyword.
+However, going forward for JSON Schema, custom keywords should be defined in a custom vocabulary.

 ## Defining a Vocabulary

 Vocabularies are used within JSON Schema to ensure that the validator you're using supports your new keyword.
 Because we have already created the keyword and registered it, we know it is supported.